-By Mackenzie Robinson, Global Health Student
+Written by Mackenzie Robinson, Global Health Student Advisory Committee member

 On March 7, 2019, the Institute of Public Health at Washington University in St. Louis hosted a satellite session on the intersection/commonalities between global health and local (U.S.) health and the struggle for health equity in both fields.
 The event was divided into two panel sessions: the first was comprised of panelists who spoke on health equity issues that take place domestically in various cities across the country.

-The Crisis in our Backyards: Health Disadvantages in the Shadow of US Universities
+The Crisis in our Backyards: Health Disadvantages in the Shadow of U.S. Universities

 Dr. Steven Woolf, Virginia Commonwealth University began the session with commentary on his work at the Center on Society and Health, centered on the notion that in order to understand health equities, the key is to look at history and determine the ways in which it affects the health inequities seen today.
 To illustrate this notion, he gave examples of Richmond, Virginia, including a map that detailed the overlay of the slave trade route on the current map of the city where the direst health outcomes persist, including chronic diseases like diabetes and heart disease.
 Dr. Woolf outlined 3 levels at which academic institutions can combat health inequities: 1) Address social determinants systematically, 2) help connect patients with various sources of assistance, 3) supporting community initiatives.
 This proved to be a great set-up for the panel that followed with speakers from St. Louis and Chicago including Jorge Riopedre from Casa de Salud, Dr. Linda Rae Murray from University of Illinois in Chicago, Dr. Steven Wolff from Virginia Commonwealth University, Lindsay Manshack from Washington University in St. Louis, Dr. Tim McBride from Washington University in St. Louis with Dr. Jason Purnell (also from the Brown School) moderating.
 The panelists reified the importance of Dr. Wolff’s message to look back at history to determine the main causes of the health inequities we see today.
 “Power is key in all of these health issues as it’s rested in the wrong places.
 Until this is addressed, nothing will change” said Dr. Murray.